AnthonyJRay/udemy_nodejs/Notes.md

 fn(module.exports, require, module, filename, dirname);
 ```
+# The are two variables pointing at the same object in memory.
 # Essentially, module.exports is passed to to the exports parameter.
-# The are two variables pointing at the same object in memory.

 # Remember, the 'require' function RETURNS 'module.exports' so it's really returning a property on the "module" object which is a seperate variable from the "exports" variable.

 # Setting a value like a function, will break the reference spot in memory.
 # Changing the exports variable and assigning it a value will no longer point to the same spot in memory that 'module.exports' points to.

 # The 'require' function doesn't return the 'exports' object, it returns the 'exports' property on the 'module' object.
 Thus resulting in 'module.exports' to not inherit the function assigned to the 'exports' property.

 # exports CAN be mutated, or properties and methods ADDED to it as long as it isn't being ASSIGNED a new value.
 Thus module.exports will continue to inherit those properties and methods as 'modules' will still remain pointing to that same object.

-# Given the potentially proplematic behavior that can happen if 'exports' gets assigned a new value, even if, some code out there might use the 'exports' object to add or mutate new properties and methods...
+# Given the potentially proplematic behavior that can happen if 'exports' gets assigned a new xvalue, even if, some code out there might use the 'exports' object to add or mutate new properties and methods...

 # JUST USE 'module.exports' !!!!

-## ES6 Modules Syntax
+## ES6 MODULES SYNTAX

 ```
 export function greet() {